-Using Chapter 7 as a guide, explain in your own words, why one cannot equate declarative memory with explicit knowledge/learning and procedural memory with implicit knowledge/learning.
+Using resource group 7 (as well as any resources you find) as a guide, explain in your own words, why one cannot equate declarative memory with explicit knowledge/learning and procedural memory with implicit knowledge/learning.
 Write 1 to 2 pages APA format

-- Read chapters 8,9,10 - Answer and Discussion Activity- Answer week #1 instructor posted online question by Tuesday. - Reflect and Respond Activity- Post/communicate 2 responses online to your colleagues' answers by Thursday.
+- Examine resource lists 8, 9, 10 - Answer and Discussion Activity- Answer week #1 instructor posted online question by Tuesday. - Reflect and Respond Activity- Post/communicate 2 responses online to your colleagues' answers by Thursday.

-Research Assignment- Due Sunday end of week #4 (100 points) Research

-Complexity theory rejects standard experimental design as "uncompromising".
+Research Assignment- Due Sunday end of week #4 (100 points) Research Complexity theory rejects standard experimental design as "uncompromising".
 Critics of this theory would claim that without imposing control on some of the factors in a learning context, it is impossible to interpret research findings.
-After reading chapter 11, what is your view?
+After viewing resources in group 11, what is your view?
 Research two articles on experimental design to defend your view.
-Write 3-5 pages APA format
+Write 2-3 pages APA format

-- Read chapters 11 and 12 - Answer and Discussion Activity- Answer week #1 instructor posted online question by Tuesday. - Reflect and Respond Activity- Post/communicate 2 responses online to your colleagues' answers by Thursday.
+- Examine resource lists 11 and 12 - Answer and Discussion Activity- Answer week #1 instructor posted online question by Tuesday. - Reflect and Respond Activity- Post/communicate 2 responses online to your colleagues' answers by Thursday.